New system at LSU hopes to combat food waste

 BATON ROUGE - Just in time for Earth Day, LSU is introducing a new effort to fight food waste.

-At first glance, they may look like ordinary dumpers; but the bins are actually part of a new program at LSU looking to combat waste.
+At first glance, they may look like ordinary dumpsters; but the bins are actually part of a new program at LSU looking to combat waste.

 "We've always wanted to find a way to either compost food, or divert food from the landfill because its such a waste stream for LSU," Sarah Temple, Manager of Campus Sustainability, told WBRZ.